Server Side rendering with Angular universal 14

 curl https://angular.ganatan.com/ > ssr-results.txt

-You will see in the HTML code appear the desired text.
+You will see the desired text appear in the HTML code.

 Other proof Use SEOQUAKE (SEO Toolbox) to check SEO on angular.ganatan.com/

-The source code used at the beginning of the tutorial is available on github
+The source code used at the start of the tutorial is available on github

 https://github.com/ganatan/angular-react-modules

-The source code obtained at the end of this tutorial is available on github
+The source code for this tutorial is available on GitHub.

-The source code of the application is available on github
+The source code of this final application is available on GitHub

 https://github.com/ganatan/angular-app